Connect with others who understand.

 Phototherapy

-Light therapy, or phototherapy, is often the first-line treatment for people with moderate to severe guttate psoriasis that covers 10 percent or more of the body, according to the National Psoriasis Foundation.
-Narrowband ultraviolet B (UVB) light is most frequently recommended to reduce inflammation and slow the growth of skin cells.
+Light therapy, also called phototherapy, is often the first treatment for people with moderate to severe guttate psoriasis that covers a large part of the body.
+The most common type is narrowband ultraviolet B (UVB) light, which helps calm inflammation and slow the fast growth of skin cells.

 Biologics